rameshbalan/Python-Course/Day4/Answers/README.md

 ## Python

-:+1: Given two numbers a and b.
+[x] Given two numbers a and b.
 Find the sum of all odd numbers between the two.

 ```python
 a = input("Starting number: \n")